-Your Studio is where you can see all of your imported photos from your Camera Roll / Gallery and photos captured with the VSCO in app camera.
-This is the starting point to editing photos.
+Your Studio is where you can import and store media (photos/videos) from your Camera Roll / Gallery and photos captured with the VSCO in app camera.
+This is the starting point for editing media.

-Please note that your Studio no longer stores a new copy of imported photos.
-Any imported photos from your camera roll are references to the original photos in your Camera Roll / Gallery.
+Please note that your Studio no longer stores a new copy of imported media.
+Any imported media from your camera roll are references to the original media in your Camera Roll / Gallery.
 For more information, please see how VSCO stores photos.

 Additionally, your Studio is separate from your VSCO Profile.
-Any photos located in your Studio are completely private and any photos that you post to your VSCO Profile are public for anyone to see.
+Any media located in your Studio are completely private and media that you post to your VSCO Profile are public for anyone to see.

-Tap the photo you wish to edit then tap on Edit icon .
+Tap the photo or video you wish to edit then tap on Edit icon

-You can edit one photo at a time.
+You can edit one photo or video at a time.

 For classic mobile presets you will only have a preset strength slider.
 These presets are artistically colored presets and do not emulate analog film.

 For Film X presets, which have white borders, you will have strength, character, and warmth sliders.
 These presets emulate actual analog films from Kodak, Fuji, Ilford, Agfa, etc. For more information on Film X presets, see our article How to use Film X.

 Once you've made your adjustment to the photo or video, tap on the Check icon √.